tbaschak/salt-states/README.md

 This state sets up the observium_agent script and its prereq's.

+## powerdns

+### dnsdist

+dnsdist is an amazing DNS load balancer.
+This sets it up in front of some recursors.

+### recursor and authoritative

+This sets up powerdns recursor or authoritative server.

 ## tor

 This state sets up the official deb.torproject.org repo and installs the stable version of tor.